bishoyadeltalaat/ATmega-32/README.md

 Universal Asynchronous Receiver-Transmitter (UART) Library Simplifying UART communication, the UART library provides functions for initializing the UART module, transmitting and receiving data, and managing UART interrupts.

-Utilize these libraries to expedite and optimize your Atmega32 microcontroller projects, enabling you to focus on the core aspects of your application without compromising on efficiency and reliability.